ElevateDev/meteor-template-subscriptions/README.md

     {{ subscriptionsReady }}

 # Cache Manager
-A cache manager isn't required, if set though it will add to the cache manager when the template is destroyed.
+A cache manager isn't required, if set though it will add to the cache manager when the template is destroyed, or subscriptions changed.
+You can set it per template

+    Template.templateWithSubscriptions.cacheManager = new SubsManager({
+      cacheLimit: 10,
+      expireIn: 5
+    });

+or globally.

     TemplateSubscriptions.cacheManager = new SubsManager({
       cacheLimit: 10,